gdameneses/gdameneses/README.md

 - 🔭 Taking screenshots at [Urlbox](https://urlbox.com)

-- 🌱 Interested in System Design and scalling issues
+- 🌱 Interested in System Design, security and scalling apps to the moong!

 - 📫 Email **gdameneses@gmail.com**

-- ⚡ Fun fact **Resident evil is fun until the big guy follows around**
+- ⚡ Pro tip: **Just go and play some Disco Elysium.**